Frequently Asked Questions

 Q – “Can I bring my dog?”

-A – Because of the large number of children and grazing animals, we can’t allow dogs.
+A – Because of the large number of children and grazing animals, we don’t allow dogs.
 Please leave pets at home.
 (The parking lot is too hot to leave them in the car.)

 Q – “Are there restroom facilities?”

 A – We have a port-a-potty available for guest use.
-You may want to bring hand disinfectant.
+You may want to bring hand sanitizer.

 Q – “Do you have any apple recipes?”

 A – Yes, click here for some easy and delicious recipes to make using your Chileno Valley Ranch apples.